signalfx/integrations/amq-message-age/README.md

 This tool provides visibility into "stuck" messages in ActiveMQ by inspecting each enqueued message, calculating the average and maximum age of messages per queue, and reporting those metrics to SignalFx using our <a target="_blank" href="https://github.com/signalfx/integrations/tree/master/lib-java">Java client library</a>.

-Our built-in dashboard for this data makes it immediately visible when messages have been waiting a long time to be delivered.
+The built-in dashboard for this data makes it immediately visible when messages have been waiting too long to be delivered.

 ![](./img/dashboard_activemq_messageage.png)

 *In this example, one queue has messages that are nearly 40 seconds old.*

 Using these metrics from inside each message queue, we can create intelligent detectors that alert when there’s a message stuck in the queue and unable to be delivered.
 For example, you can create a detector that fires when the oldest message in the queue has been getting older for at least 5 minutes.
-To build this, we use the analytics function “Rate of change”, which lets us know how quickly a metric is changing.
+To build this, use the analytics function “Rate of change”, which lets us know how quickly a metric is changing.

 ![](./img/detector_activemq_messageage.png)